jascdk/Nilan_Homeassistant/README.md

 Please proceed this project at your own risk!!!

+UPDATE 19/2-2020 : Got the code working with ArduinoJson version 6 (updated from version 5).
+Version 6 had some big breaking changes.

 UPDATE 1/1-2020 : Now added a .ino file for use with a Nilan VPL15 system.
 Creates some others sensors over the Comfort 300 system. thanks to Martin Skeem for editing / coding :)

 ## Okay lets get to it!

 ### Installing the firmware:

 I used the arduino editor to upload the code to my ESP8266 (for now a wemos D1 mini).
 If your sketch wont compile please check if you use the arduino.json V. 5 or V.6 library.
-This code uses V.5 and wont build with V.6.
+This code uses V.6 and wont build with V.5.

 For setting up your wifi and mqtt broker provide your credentials in the configuration.h file